 Our understanding of Parkinson’s disease (PD) has evolved from the initial focus on motor symptoms to now include non-motor symptoms (such as, mood, fatigue, constipation) of the disease.
-People with PD who seek relief from their symptoms may decide to explore Therapies that you use in addition to your medications (not to replace them); examples include nutritional supplements, acupuncture and massage., which can support or complement traditional medicine.
+People with PD who seek relief from their symptoms may decide to explore complementary therapies, which can support or complement traditional medicine.
 While there are many kinds of complementary medicine, this section focuses on herbs, vitamins and supplements.

 Although there is little conclusive scientific information on natural supplements, researchers are examining several substances to evaluate their effectiveness on slowing PD progression and managing its symptoms.